 Including a Cabinet in Knowledge

 You can also set a Cabinet so it is included as a tab in the Knowledge Cabinets.
-Refer to Knowledge.
+Refer to Using Knowledge Cabinets.

-Practices that are using the latest FYI Templates functions (not the Legacy Templates) will have the Templates Cabinet automatically added to the practice's Cabinets.
+A Templates Cabinet is automatically added to the practice's Cabinets.
 All Templates, Word Stationery and Email Signatures are created in the Templates Cabinet.
 All users have access to the Templates Cabinet but it is only available when creating or editing Templates.
 Refer to Creating Templates for Word, Spreadsheet or Presentation and Creating Email Templates and Signatures.

 You can add Categories to the Templates Cabinet to further categorise the Templates, Stationery and Signatures.
 For example, you could add a Category such as "Team" (to indicate who would use them) and the Category "Work Type" (to indicate when they would be used).
 Refer to Managing Categories.